 "Registered veterinary technician" is a person who holds a registration certificate issued by the Ohio veterinary medical licensing board.
 The registered veterinary technician activities and duties must in all ways be compatible with Chapter 4741. of the Revised Code.

-(A) A person desiring to be registered as a registered veterinary technician shall be of good moral character and make a written request to the board for registration.
+(A) A person desiring to be registered as a registered veterinary technician shall be of good moral character .
 Said applicant shall deliver to the board the following:

-(1) A completed application supplied by the board;
+(1) A completed application prescribed by the board;

 (2) A photograph of applicant;